Bacha Khan University attack

 On 20 January 2016, four terrorists opened fire at Bacha Khan University (باچا خان پوهنتون) near Charsadda, Pakistan.
 It is located in the Charsadda District of Khyber Pakhtunkhwa.
 At least 22 people were killed and over 20 others were wounded.
 Over 200 students were rescued from the premises, while the terrorists were killed by security forces.
 The Tariq Geedar Afridi faction of the Tehrik-i-Taliban, an internationally designated terrorist group, claimed responsibility for the attack.

 On 23 January 2016, the Pakistani army laid the blame on a Taliban commander and the leader of its Tariq Geedar group, Khalifa Omar Mansoor alongside his deputy Qari Zakir.
 Mufti Khalid, one of the facilitator of the attack, was later killed in an ambush by unidentified person(s) in Kunar province of Afghanistan while he was travelling.
 Khalid was a central leader of Tehrik-i-Taliban and was a close associate of Mullah Fazlullah who was also killed in the same province.

 Background

 Pakistan has been affected by years of militant violence, which has seen hundreds of suspected militants killed and arrested under a crackdown launched.

 Education and educational institutions have been frequently under attack since Taliban took hold of valleys of Swat in early 2000s.
 They frequently attacked and burned schools in Swat valley during their years of hold.
 A young schoolgirl Malala Yousafzai strongly opposed the Taliban in her blogs.
 She was also attacked and seriously injured.
 Pakistan Army launched an operation in the valley during the time when Awami National Party (ANP) was in power in Khyber Pakhtunkhwa.
 The Taliban was effectively driven out of the valley in later years.
 Over the years, the Taliban have launched reprisal attacks on ANP leadership including Asfandyar Wali Khan, grandson of Bacha Khan.
 One of those attacks killed a government minister, Bashir Ahmed Bilour and only son of Mian Iftikhar Hussain, another minister.

-Four days before the attack, Indian defense minister Manohar Parriker passed an indirect threat to Pakistan while blaming Pakistan based elements for Pathankot attack.
-He said that India will respond in similar manner.
 A few days before the attack, authorities closed some schools in Peshawar because they believed an attack was being planned.

 A nearby school was attacked and 130 students were killed in 2014.
 A mushaira (poetry gathering) to honour Khan Abdul Ghaffar Khan (secular Pashtun nationalist leader after whom the university is named) may have been the target, as he opposed the Mujahadeen against the 1979 Soviet invasion of Afghanistan.